-The Muckli group is part of the University of Glasgow's Institute of Neuroscience and Psychology, the Centre for Cognitive Neuroimaging (CCNi), and the Imaging Centre of Excellence (ICE).
-The CCNi is equipped with 3Tesla fMRI, MEG, TMS, EEG, and MRI compatible EEG, and since 2017 a 7Tesla MRI is operational at the ICE.
-The Muckli group studies visual and cognitive neurosciences using fMRI.
-They measure the role of cortical feedback in prediction, using retinotopic mapping to identify regions of V1 receiving no sensory stimulation, to isolate feedback.
-They use multivariate pattern classification to decode the information content of top-down signals to distinct cortical layers.
+The Muckli group is part of the Institute of Neuroscience and Psychology, the Centre for Cognitive Neuroimaging and the Imaging Centre of Excellence.
+It studies visual and cognitive neurosciences using fMRI, measures the role of cortical feedback in prediction, using retinotopic mapping to identify regions of V1 receiving no sensory stimulation, to isolate feedback, and uses multivariate pattern classification to decode the information content of top-down signals to distinct cortical layers.